“Cyndi!” Everyone’s voice echoed into the wind.

 Jiro’s eyes were beyond reasons now.
 “He had to slip it.”

 “It was my fault,” Sophia interfered, stepping toward them.

 “You don’t want to be involved,” Chun warned her, using himself to shield her.
-It was his instinct being a guard.
+It was his instinct of being a guard for so long.